Bendigo wine region

 Bendigo's history is entwined with the 19th century gold rush, reflected in its glorious architecture and range of cultural attractions.
 While this is red wine country – home to now famous deep red shiraz and cabernet sauvignon – white wine lovers should seek out chardonnay and riesling.

-Often referred to as the winemaker's region, in Bendigo you are likely to meet vignerons with their sleeves rolled up, tending to their vines or working in the wineries.
+Often referred to as the winemaker's region, here you are likely to meet vignerons with their sleeves rolled up, tending to their vines or working in the wineries.

 Hills and valleys